Djan88/wizardduos/wp-content/plugins/theme-switcha/readme.txt

 Here are the steps to use the plugin: __1)__ Visit the plugin settings and enable the setting, “Enable Switching”. __2)__ Under “Available Themes”, you will see all themes that are available for switching; click one to enable it only for you (admin).
 Whichever theme you enable via the plugin settings will be available to you only, so you can work on the theme while regular visitors see whichever theme is activated under the Appearance menu.
 Note that changes made to the switched theme will be visible only by you and other admins.
 Changes made to content (like post content, page content, categories, tags, etc.), on the other hand, affect all themes and will be visible to your regular visitors.
 For more information, check out the [Installation Docs](https://wordpress.org/plugins/theme-switcha/installation/).

-**If I want to permanently switch themes then I have to do it in the theme portion of the site and not the plugin.
-Right?**
+**How do I switch themes?**

-Correct.
 Theme Switcha is meant for temporarily switching themes.
 To actually change the current default active theme, visit the Themes page in the WordPress Admin Area.

-**I am assuming the switches made in your plugin takes effect for the world to see once the switch is made permanently.
-Right?**
+**How do I go live with changes made to my theme?**

-Yes this is correct for any changes made to the theme template files.
-So if you switch to "Awesome" theme using Theme Switcha, and then modify the theme template files, those changes will be made public once you change the default active theme to "Awesome" (via the WP Themes page).
+First, as explained [here](https://wordpress.org/support/topic/important-please-read-2/), Theme Switcha is for making changes to your theme template.
+With that in mind.
+If you switch to the "Awesome" theme using Theme Switcha, and then modify the theme template files, those changes will be made public once you change the default active theme to "Awesome" (via the WP Themes page).

-But for any admin-related features like the Customizer, Widgets, Menus, and other theme-related options, any changes made to a switched theme may or may not be remembered after activating the theme as the site's default active theme.
+__Note:__ For any admin-related features like the Customizer, Widgets, Menus, and other theme-related options, any changes made to a switched theme may or may not be remembered after activating the theme as the site's default active theme.
 This is why Theme Switcha is not recommended for use with admin features like Customizer, Widgets, etc. To learn more, read this [Important Information](https://wordpress.org/support/topic/important-please-read-2/).

 **Got a question?**